Ken Babby: Minor League Baseball

-In 2012, at the age of 32, Babby acquired the Akron Aeros Double-A minor league baseball team of the Cleveland Guardians organization, and renamed the team the Akron RubberDucks in 2014.
+In 2012, at the age of 32, Babby acquired the Akron Aeros Double-A minor league baseball team of the Cleveland Indians organization, and renamed the team the Akron RubberDucks in 2014.
 In 2016 the team won the Eastern League championship, and that same year they hosted the Eastern League All-Star Game.
 The team's stadium also underwent a $8.0 million privately funded renovation since Babby's ownership.

 In 2015 Babby acquired the Jacksonville Suns Double-A minor league baseball team of the Southern League, a part of the Miami Marlins organization, and renamed the team the Jacksonville Jumbo Shrimp in 2016.
 Additionally, Babby invested $2 million renovating the team's home, the Baseball Grounds of Jacksonville.
 In 2020, the club announced a historic naming rights partnership with 121 Financial, renaming the ballpark 121 Financial Ballpark.
 The Jumbo Shrimp were invited to become the AAA Affiliate of the Miami Marlins ahead of the 2021 season.

 Both his teams are operated by his company the Fast Forward Sports Group.
 For both, he reduced ticket prices and revamped the concession stands, with the goal of providing a family friendly environment.
 In 2016 Babby was also named to the Sports Business Journal's 40 under 40 list, and a regional Ernst and Young Entrepreneur of the Year recipient.
 Babby currently serves on the MLB PDL (Professional Development League) Executive Board.

+Major League Baseball

+In September 2025, Babby became chief executive officer of the Tampa Bay Rays of Major League Baseball, as part of the new ownership group led by Patrick Zalupski.